Whitestone Solar Farm

 Development process

-Because Whitestone would generate more than 50MW of energy, it is considered a Nationally Significant Infrastructure Project (NSIP).
+Because Whitestone would generate more than 100MW of energy, it is considered a Nationally Significant Infrastructure Project (NSIP).
 This means we need to apply for a Development Consent Order (DCO) which will be decided at the national level by the Secretary of State.
+Click here to learn more about the development process.